mossgreen/mossgreen.github.io/_posts/2018-12-02-Spring-Certification-Spring-REST.md

 2. Resource can be identified by a Uniform Resource Identifier (URI).
 No special language needed
 3. CRUD standard operation

-## Which HTTP methods does REST use?
+## Which HTTP methods does REST use

 1. POST
 2. GET